industrial-edge/machine-insight/README.md

 You can find further information about the following steps in the [Configuration](docs/Installation.md) documentation:
 - Configuration of Databus
-- Configuration of S7+ Connector via Common Configurator
+- Configuration of SIMATIC S7+ Connector via Common Configurator
 - Configuration of IIH Essentials
 - Configuration of Machine Insight